GerHobbelt/cef-wiki/GeneralUsage.md

 With off-screen rendering CEF does not create a native browser window.
 Instead, CEF provides the host application with invalidated regions and a pixel buffer and the host application notifies CEF of mouse, keyboard and focus events.
 Off-screen rendering does not currently support accelerated compositing so performance may suffer as compared to a windowed browser.
 Off-screen browsers will receive the same notifications as windowed browsers including the life span notifications described in the previous section.
 To use off-screen rendering:

   1. Implement the [CefRenderHandler](http://magpcss.org/ceforum/apidocs3/projects/(default)/CefRenderHandler.html) interface.
 All methods are required unless otherwise indicated.
-  1. Call CefWindowInfo::SetAsOffScreen() and optionally CefWindowInfo::SetTransparentPainting() before passing the CefWindowInfo structure to CefBrowserHost::CreateBrowser().
-If no parent window is passed to SetAsOffScreen some functionality like context menus may not be available.
+  1. Call CefWindowInfo::SetAsWindowless() before passing the CefWindowInfo structure to CefBrowserHost::CreateBrowser().
+If no parent window is passed to SetAsWindowless some functionality like context menus may not be available.
   1. The CefRenderHandler::GetViewRect() method will be called to retrieve the desired view rectangle.
   1. The CefRenderHandler::OnPaint() method will be called to provide invalid regions and the updated pixel buffer.
 The cefclient application draws the buffer using OpenGL but your application can use whatever technique you prefer.
   1. To resize the browser call CefBrowserHost::WasResized().
 This will result in a call to GetViewRect() to retrieve the new size followed by a call to OnPaint().